icd2k3/riot-opt-types-mixin/README.md

 #### todo: string

 ## Why?
-I really loved this functionality in [React](https://facebook.github.io/react/) and wanted to be able to do it in [Riot](http://riotjs.com)
+I really loved this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.

 ## Contributing
 Please contact me at icd2k3@gmail.com if you have any questions, suggestions, or issues.